ggonzalezh/CV/README.md

 Day-to-day activities range from building hybrid/web applications, managing client expectations and supervising the development side of the project life cycle.
 Other skills and duties include:

-- Configure the work environment in the projects.
+- Configure the work environment for the projects.
-- Create integration pieces for Oracle Siebel CRM
+- Create differents SOAP Services (integration) for the right behavior when Oracle Siebel CRM will need it.
 - Instated JavaScript integration tests as part of the deployment process for a number of projects.

 ## Career history